vlutton/encore-ui/src/rxApp/README.md

 ## Custom Menus

-If you'd like to create an entirely custom menu, you can pass that data in to the `rx-app` directive via the 'menu' attribute.
+If you'd like to create an entirely custom menu, you can pass that data in to the `rx-app` directive via the 'app-routes' attribute.
 View the demo for an example of this.

+Important: you must pass in an instance of rxAppRoutes, not just the menu array.